awesome-llc/assignment/README.md

 The code has never seen a line of tests since it was created.
 It was good for the 1st launch, but not anymore.

 You may choose any framework you want, but for CI/CD the company has decided to use `GitHub Actions`.

+## How to reply

+`Fork` the repo `https://github.com/awesome-llc/awesome-calculator` and use it to deliver your response.